 While the chief executive of Cwm Taf Health Board has issued a public apology and committed “to making things right as the organisation’s utmost priority”, the review findings have confirmed the worst fears and been met with significant distress by families from across South Wales.

 “This will confirm every bereaved parents’ worst fears and raise uncomfortable questions amongst those with children who have struggled since birth.
-Management was clearly lacking here and women and their children will have suffered.” said Cathryn Davies, senior clinical negligence solicitor at Thompsons Solicitors in Cardiff.
+Management was clearly lacking here and women and their children will have suffered.” said Cathryn Davies, senior medical negligence solicitor at Thompsons Solicitors in Cardiff.

 “We are already acting on behalf of one woman who was sure there was fault by the hospital for her child’s injuries and sadly we fear she won’t be alone.